Researching your application

 The length and content varies between courses and you should check your course page for instructions.

-You can only submit one document in this category with your application; if your course requires both, you should submit them in the same document with a clear heading for each.
+You can only submit one document in this category with your application so if your course requires both, you should submit them in the same document with a clear sub-heading for each.

-You should submit a detailed record of your higher (ie university-level) education up to the present, including courses taken and grades achieved.
+You should submit a detailed record of your university-level education up to the present, including courses taken and grades achieved.

-Your institution may require several months to produce an official transcript, so you should look into your institution's arrangements well in advance of the application deadline.
-A degree certificate is not considered equivalent to a transcript, as it does not include detailed grade information.
+Your institution may require several months to produce your transcript, so you should look into your institution's arrangements as soon as you decide to apply.
+A degree certificate is not equivalent to a transcript, as it does not include detailed grade information.

 Sending a transcript via a secure third-party electronic system (eg Digitary)